Flag of the European Union EU Clinical Trials Register Help

 End point description

 Urinary GAG levels were normalized to urine creatinine (normalized uGAG) and reported as mg uGAG/ millimoles (mmol) creatinine.
 The Efficacy Set is defined as all prospective participants who had a baseline and at least 1 post-baseline efficacy assessment.
+Subjects analysed is the number of participants with data available for analysis for this outcome measure at the end-of-study.
+As pre-specified in the SAP, descriptive analysis for this outcome measure was planned only for the reported arm, which included all prospective participants in the Efficacy Set in this study.

 End point type